Google Analytics 4 for Shopify: complete setup guide 2026

 How does Consent Mode work?

-Impact of cookie refusals:
+Impact of cookie rejections:

 Webshops lose an average of 20-40% tracking data